khaors/geocompr/main.md

               mc.set.seed = TRUE)
 ```

-Finally, we are all set up for conducting the nested spatial CV.
+Now we are set-up for computing the nested spatial CV.
-Specifying the `resample()` parameters follows the exact same procedure as presented when using a GLM with the only difference that we additionally tell it to give back the hyperparameter tuning results (`extract` parameter), which is important if we plan follow-up analyses on the hyperparameter tuning.
+Specifying the `resample()` parameters follows the exact same procedure as presented when using a GLM, the only difference being the `extract` argument.
+This allows the extraction of the hyperparameter tuning results which is important if we plan follow-up analyses on the tuning.
-After the processing, it is good practice to explicitly stop the parallelization which is exactly what `parallelStop()` is doing.
+After the processing, it is good practice to explicitly stop the parallelization with `parallelStop()`.
-Finally, it is a good idea to save the output object (`result`) to disk in case we would like to use it another R session again.
+Finally, we save the output object (`result`) to disk in case we would like to use it another R session.
+Before running the subsequent code, please be aware that fitting 125,500 models took around 37 minutes on a server using 24 cores (see below).

 ```r